-At only 27 years of age, Ellyse Perry holds the rare distinction of being a current dual international, representing Australia in cricket and football (soccer).
+At only 27 years of age, Ellyse Perry holds the rare distinction of being a dual international, having represented Australia in both cricket and football (soccer), at just 16 years of age.

 Ellyse made her international debut for the Australian women’s cricket team, the Commonwealth Bank Southern Stars, in a One-Day International match in 2007 at the age of 16 years and 261 days.
 Two weeks later, she made her debut for the Australian women’s football team (the Matildas) in an Olympic Games qualifier against Hong Kong.
-Then, at the age of 17 years and 104 days, Ellyse made her Test cricket debut against England in a one-off Ashes Test, becoming the youngest ever Test cricketer, male or female.
+Then, at the age of 17 years and 104 days, Ellyse made her Test cricket debut against England in an Ashes Test.

-Ellyse was captain of the Sydney Sixers WBBL team who won the 2016/17 title.
+On the domestic scene, Ellyse was captain of the Sydney Sixers WBBL team that won the 2016/17 and 2017/18 WBBL titles.

 In the 2017 home Ashes series v England, Ellyse recorded the highest Test score ever by an Australian women's player, recording an epic 213 not out at North Sydney Oval.

-Off the field, Ellyse can be found attending to her ambassador roles for Commonwealth Bank, Fox Sports, Priceline, Adidas and SCG Trust.
+Off the field, Ellyse can be found attending to her ambassador roles for Commonwealth Bank, Fox Sports, Priceline, Adidas, Mizone Sport and SCG Trust.

-She does philanthropic work with the LBW Trust and McGrath Foundation.
-In addition to all of this, she is also studying for a Bachelor of Economic and Social Sciences at Sydney University.
+She also does philanthropic work with the LBW Trust and McGrath Foundation.

-With her positive attitude and determination, she’s one of Australia’s leading female athletes.
+With her positive, humble attitude and determination, she’s one of Australia’s leading female athletes.

 Ellyse is married to Australian rugby player, Matt Toomua.